KDE/digikam-doc/geolocation_editor/geoeditor_overview.rst

 .. note::

-    These tools work for image formats that have Exif or XMP metadata supports or with items using sidecar file.
+    These tools work for image formats that have Exif or XMP metadata supports or with items with an accompanying sidecar file.